BlaqueDevs/se-assignment-day-4-software-project-management-brigidrono1/README.md

 ## 11. What are the main features or functionalities that make your software stand out?

+1.User Experience (UX) and Interface
+My software should have a user friendly interface which should be responsive and accessible.It should also be customisable for personalisation.

+2.Performance and Efficiency
+My software should have efficient algorithms for optimized performance

+3.Security and Privacy
+The softare should have strong encryption for data protection

+4.Collaboration and Connectivity
+Should have real time collaboration tools ,offline functionality with automatic syncing

 ## 12. What data is available regarding the market size and growth potential for your software?

 ## 13. How can understanding market trends inform your software’s positioning and development?